desbma/hddfancontrol/README.md

       -p FAN_PWM_FILEPATH [FAN_PWM_FILEPATH ...], --pwm FAN_PWM_FILEPATH [FAN_PWM_FILEPATH ...]
                             PWM filepath(s) to control fan speed (under /sys) --pwm-start-value FAN_START_VALUE [FAN_START_VALUE ...]
                             PWM value (0-255), at which the fan starts moving.
-Run pwmconfig to find this value.
+Use the -t parameter, or run pwmconfig to find this value.
       --pwm-stop-value FAN_STOP_VALUE [FAN_STOP_VALUE ...]
                             PWM value (0-255), at which the fan stop moving.
-Run pwmconfig to find this value.
+Use the -t parameter, or run pwmconfig to find this value.
                             Often 20-40 lower than start speed.
       --min-temp MIN_TEMP   Temperature in Celcius at which the fan(s) will be set to minimum speed.
       --max-temp MAX_TEMP   Temperature in Celcius at which the fan(s) will be set